wingemo/restFx/README.md

 Philip Wingemo
 > "Why Jquery over React?
 You would not want to use jQuery to build a complex web application with multiple views and complex functionality but jQuery is a fine choice for simple fast web building"

-Adapter: The module that makes an API call, and returns the response